-Introduces the UK's relationship to the EU and the impact of EU membership on the UK
+Introduces the UK's relationship to the EU and the impact of EU membership on the UKNew for this Edition

 The relationship between Britain and the European Union is complex and frequently misunderstood, often as a result of misrepresentation in the media.
 This updated guide examines the different relationships between the various tiers of government in the UK and the EU, and how the EU's powers affect the UK, from a range of perspectives.